waml-lang/waml/README.md

     checked: select input[type="checkbox"] | get prop checked
 ```

-At the end of a WAML flow, the contents of the variable store should be returned and the variable store cleared.
+At the end of a WAML Scenario, the contents of the variable store should be returned and the variable store cleared.

 ## Step Library